ynori7/tvshows/README.md

 Commands are located in `cmd` and are the main entry points.

-The `premieres` command gathers configuration from the `config` package, then sets up a `premieres/handler` which orchestrates fetching data from `tvshow` and then filtering using the `filter` worker pool.
+The `premieres` command gathers configuration from the `config` package, then sets up a `handler` which orchestrates fetching data from `tvshow` and then filtering using the `filter` worker pool.